 Mexican chicken casserole is a creamy decadent flavor bomb with a taco twist!
 It’s one of those Mexican chicken recipes that tucks bubbling cheesy taco flavor into a neat convenient casserole with a crunchy crave-worthy topping.
-They’ll line up with their plates when you pull this one out of the oven.

 Chicken casserole recipes give you an easy card for dinner.
 That robust aroma permeates every room in the house, enticing hungry tummies to dinner.
-This Mexican chicken casserole recipe is a radical twist on yummy and its one of my favorite chicken recipes ever!
+This Mexican chicken casserole recipe is a radical twist on yummy and it’s one of my favorite chicken recipes ever!

 What I Love About This Recipe